DefectDojo/django-DefectDojo/docs/content/en/integrations/import.md

 ### Dependency Check

 OWASP Dependency Check output can be imported in Xml format.
+This parser ingests the vulnerable dependencies and inherits the suppressions.

+* Suppressed vulnerabilities are tagged with the tag: `suppressed`.
+* If the suppression is missing any `<notes>` tag, it tags them as `no_suppression_document`.
+* Related vulnerable dependencies are tagged with `related` tag.

 ### Dependency Track